Topological Invariants of a Filling-Enforced Quantum Band Insulator: Abstract

 \section{Abstract}

-In the classical picture of insulators, electrons occupy localized Wannier (atomic-like) orbitals.
-However, a recent theoretical construction has identified band insulators whose electron filling conflicts with any such atomic description.
-The electronic wave functions of these insulators, termed filling-enforced quantum band insulators (feQBIs), display a necessary degree of quantum entanglement due to the non-atomic filling.
+Traditional ionic/covalent compound insulators arise from a commensuration between electron count and system volume.
+On the other hand, conventional topological insulators, outside of quantum hall effect systems, do not typically display such a commensuration.
+Tnstead, they can undergo a phase transition to a trivial insulator that preserves the electron filling.
+Nevertheless, in some crystalline insulators, termed filling-enforced quantum band insulators (feQBIs), electron filling can dictate nontrivial topology in the insulating ground state.
 Currently, little is known about the relation between feQBIs and conventional topological invariants.
-In this work, we study such relations for a particularly interesting example of a half-filling feQBI realized in space group 106 with spinless electrons.
+In this work, we study such relations for a particularly interesting example of a half-filling feQBI that is realized in space group 106 with spinless electrons.
 We prove that any 4-band feQBI in space group 106 with filling 2 must have a nontrivial topological invariant, namely the $\mathbb{Z}_2$ glide invariant, and thus must have a quantized magnetoelectric polarizability $\theta=\pi$.
-Such a locking between electron filling and a topological invariant raises intriguing questions for the classification of topological phases.
+We thus have found a three-dimensional example where electron filling and band topology are tied.
+Such a locking raises intriguing questions about the generality of the band-inversion paradigm in describing the transition between trivial and topological phases.